On the varieties of the second row of the split Freudenthal-Tits Magic Square: Introduction

 Note that we do not attempt to generalize Zak's result to arbitrary fields in the sense of being secant defective algebraic varieties.
 Such a result would require scheme theory and does not fit into our general approach to the Freudenthal-Tits Magic Square.

-Let us mention that there is a non-split version of the second row of the FTMS, which consists of the varieties corresponding to the projective planes defined over quadratic alternative division algebras.
+Let us mention that there is a non-split version of the second row of the FTMS, which consists of the varieties corresponding to the projective planes defined over quadratic alternative \emph{division} algebras.
 These objects satisfy the same Mazzocca-Melone axioms as we will introduce below, except that the quadrics are not split anymore, but on the contrary have minimal Witt index, namely Witt index $1$.
-We conjecture that the non-split case can also be captured by the Mazzocca-Melone approach.
-In fact, an even more daring conjecture is, loosely, the following.
+It is indeed shown in \cite{KSVM} that point sets satisfying the Mazzocca-Melone axioms below, but for quadrics of Witt index 1, are precisely the Veronesean representation of the projective planes over composition division algebras (and this includes the rather special case of inseparable field extensions in characteristic 2).
+In fact, this leads to an even more daring conjecture which, loosely, is the following.

-\begin{quote}\em $(*)$ The split and non-split varieties related to the second row of the Freudenthal-Tits Magic Square are characterized by the Mazzocca-Melone axioms, using arbitrary quadrics. \end{quote}
+\begin{quote}\em $(*)$ The split and non-split varieties related to the second row of the Freudenthal-Tits Magic Square are characterized by the Mazzocca-Melone axioms, using arbitrary nondegenerate quadrics. \end{quote}

 Conjecture $(*)$ thus consists of three parts, the \emph{split} case, which uses split quadrics, the \emph{non-split} case, using quadrics of Witt index 1, and the \emph{intermediate} case, where one uses quadrics which have neither maximal nor minimal Witt index.
 If Conjecture $(*)$ is true, then the intermediate case does not occur.
+The other cases are now proved.